 Announcing Pulotu!
 A Public Database of Pacific Supernatural Belief and Practice (Talk).
 World Congress of the International Association for the History of Religions.
 Erfurt, Germany.

 The Social Control Hypothesis of Human Sacrifice (Talk).
 Social and Evolutionary Neuroscience Research Group, University of Oxford.
 Oxford, United Kingdom.

 The Function of Human Sacrifice in Austronesia (Talk).
 Human Behaviour and Evolution Society.
-Columbia, Missouri, U.S.A.
+Columbia, United States of America.

 The Evolution of Religion (Talk).
 Ph.D.
 Seminar Series.
-Auckland, NZ.
+Auckland, New Zealand.

 Big Gods and Big Societies (Talk).
 In-House Convention.
-Auckland, NZ.
+Auckland, New Zealand.

 The Evolution of Moralising Gods and Political Complexity (Talk).
 Allan Wilson Center Conference.
-Palmerston North, NZ.
+Palmerston North, New Zealand.

 Scholarships & Awards

 Ph.D. thesis award: The Dean’s Honours list.
 University of Auckland, New Zealand.

 University of Auckland Ph.D.
 Scholarship, New Zealand.